stefonarch/lxqt-labwc-session/README.md

 ## Notes

-* In "Session settings" uncheck "lxqt-panel" module and check "Panel X11/Wayland" in order to use different settings for `lxqt-panel` on wayland.
+* In "Session settings" uncheck the "Panel" module and check "Panel X11/Wayland" in order to use different settings for `lxqt-panel` on wayland.
+Panels with a "Desktop switch" widget will crash - do not add it.
-* Some X11-only applications (example redshift) in autostart can lead to issues under wayland
+* Some X11-only applications (example redshift) in autostart can lead to issues under wayland.
-* Options for labwc are handled in `~/.config/lxqt-wayland/labwc/`
+* Options for labwc are handled in `~/.config/lxqt-wayland/labwc/`.
 * Don't use bottom positions for notifications (multiple notifications are going out of screen).
-* Shortcuts are handled exclusively in `~/.config/lxqt-wayland/labwc/rc.xml`
+* Shortcuts are handled exclusively in `~/.config/lxqt-wayland/labwc/rc.xml`.
-* Some panel plugins do not work on wayland, see [lxqt-panel]().
+* Some panel plugins do not work on wayland, see [lxqt-panel](https://github.com/stefonarch/LXQt-Wayland-files/blob/main/lxqt-panel.md) for more information.